MTD(f): Zero-window searches

-A "zero-window" search is an alphabeta search whose upper and lower bounds are identical, or differ by one unit, so that the return value is guaranteed to fall outside the bound(s) (or in an exceptionally lucky case, be equal to the bound).
+A "zero-window" search is an alpha-beta search whose upper and lower bounds are identical, or differ by one unit, so that the return value is guaranteed to fall outside the bound(s) (or in an exceptionally lucky case, be equal to the bound).

 MTD(f) derives its efficiency by only performing zero-window alpha-beta searches, with a previously determined "good" bound (i.e. beta).
 In MTD(f), AlphaBeta fails high or low, returning a lower bound or an upper bound on the minimax value, respectively.
 Zero-window calls cause more cutoffs, but return less information - only a bound on the minimax value.
 To find the minimax value, MTD(f) calls AlphaBeta a number of times, converging towards it and eventually finding the exact value.
 A transposition table stores and retrieves the previously searched portions of the tree in memory to reduce the overhead of re-exploring parts of the search tree.